-Over the last several years, cities all over the world have put e-bikes to the test, making them available through ride-share systems.
-At the same time, individuals have chosen to invest in this new technology themselves, either purchasing their own electric bike or turning to bike rentals on an as-needed basis.
+Recently, cities all over the world have put e-bikes to the test in bike-share programs.
+At the same time, individuals have chosen to personally adopt electric bikes for private use.
 This global experiment has revealed new insights into the natural evolution of transportation.
 We are beginning to understand what the increasing popularity of e-bikes could mean for our major cities.

 Here are a handful of ways these two-wheeled wonders are changing our world.